Creepachu/Reliquary/README.md

 Description
 =========

-The offical repository of Reliquary!
-That mod, with the magical swag, and a weapon, and stuff.
+An unoffical repository of Reliquary!

-Originally made by x3n0ph0b3 and TheMike, Reliquary is now maintained by P3pp3rF1y.
+Originally made by x3n0ph0b3 and TheMike, Reliquary is now maintained by P3pp3rF1y, but this fork was made to tweak some settings which are not tweakable through the config file.

 Building
 =========